4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 maintenance organization, a health insurance plan, or any other kind of health care facility, organization, or

-NIH appropriated funds may not be used to distribute any needle or syringe for the purpose of preventing the spread
+NIH appropriated funds may not be used to carry out any program of distributing sterile needles or syringes for the hypodermic injection of any illegal drugs.

-None of the funds appropriated in the governing appropriation Act for the NIH, shall be used to pay the salary of an
+None of the funds appropriated in the governing appropriation Act for the NIH (the Act), shall be used to pay the salary of an

-individual through a grant or other extramural mechanism at a rate in excess of Executive Level 1.
+individual through a grant or other extramural mechanism at a rate in excess of that prescribed in the Act.
 Applications and